uchicago-library/bmrc/README.md

 ## Making Changes
 - **Model Changes:** Run `python manage.py makemigrations`, then `python manage.py migrate` to update the database with your model changes.
 You must run the above commands each time you make changes to the model definition.
 - **CSS and JS Changes:** Kill the server, `./manage.py collectstatic`, restart server
-- **databse reset leading to broken images:** Kill the server, make sure original_images has all required files, `./manage.py wagtail_update_image_renditions`, if there are issues you can try `./manage.py regenerate_renditions`, restart server
+- **database reset leading to broken images:** Kill the server, make sure original_images has all required files, `./manage.py wagtail_update_image_renditions`, if there are issues you can try `./manage.py regenerate_renditions`, restart server
 - **Other Errors:** Try running `pip install -r requirements.txt`
 - **If running vagrant on local:** Installing pip packages & upgrades require adding package to requirements.txt, `vagrant destroy`, and `vagrant up` rather than the regular pip install method.